 Normally hair thinning will be most noticeable around the portion of your scalp where your hairline parts, making it look like your hairline part is starting to get wider.

 It also may be that in certain lighting conditions, you notice your scalp being more visible, revealing your hairline and crown more obviously.

 It’s normal for us to lose around 100 hairs a day, but it’s normally obvious when you’re losing a significant amount of hair, or if it’s noticeably thinner.

 Hair loss can also look different for men and women.
 Men can often experience other signs of hair loss, in addition to thinning, like a receding or M-shaped hairline.
-On the other hand, women are more likely to experience hair loss everywhere and the causes can also be a lot more complex, which is why female hair loss diagnosis is important.
+On the other hand, women are more likely to experience hair loss everywhere and the causes can also be a lot more complex, which is why female hair loss diagnosis and finding the right hair loss treatment for women is important.

 Hair thinning isn’t ideal, and for many people, it can have a big impact on all areas of their lives.